hardy-opt/hardy-opt.github.io/_posts/2015-03-15-formatting-and-links.md

 - **Linear SVMs**: Effective for spam filtering, image recognition (e.g., OCR), and text classification.
 - **Any Convex Model**: Applicable across a broad spectrum of convex machine learning models where minimizing convergence time is critical.

-**SVRGBB bridges the gap between rigorous theory-driven optimization and the demands of practical, high-performance machine learning workflows**, offering a path to build more efficient and scalable solutions.
+**SVRG-2BB bridges the gap between rigorous theory-driven optimization and the demands of practical, high-performance machine learning workflows**, offering a path to build more efficient and scalable solutions.

 ---

 ## 🛠 Try It Yourself

-You can explore and run all experiments from this [GitHub repo]().
+You can explore and run all experiments from this [GitHub repo](https://github.com/hardy-opt/SVRG2BB).
 It provides a clean MATLAB setup for testing various SVRG variants, including the proposed Barzilai-Borwein approximations, allowing you to reproduce and experiment with these powerful optimization techniques.

 ---